MesoNET/user-documentation/docs/arch_exp/turpan/index.md

 Vous trouverez ci-dessous deux exemples de remerciement du mésocentre de calcul CALMIP et du projet MesoNET à intégrer dans vos publications :

 * version longue : "This work was supported by a French government grant managed by the Agence Nationale de la Recherche under the "Investissements d'avenir" program (reference "ANR-21-ESRE-0051").
-This work was granted access to the HPC resources of CALMIP supercomputing center and the MesoNET Project under the allocation m[project_number]."
+This work was granted access to the MesoNET resources center and the MesoNET Project under the allocation m[project_number]."
 * version courte : "This work was supported by a French government grant managed by the Agence Nationale de la Recherche under the "Investissements d'avenir" program (reference "ANR-21-ESRE-0051")."